ABOUT THIS WORKSHOP

 Also available in the studio, will be still life arrangements with different types of artificial light.
 The goal is to become familiar with different light, and observe and appreciate the sometimes subtle differences of light sources, and the effect each has on color.
 Mixing colors, identifying the warm and cool aspects of both indoor and outdoor light are studied.
 Students develop sensitivity to temperature of color, and a better understanding of the ways colors relate to one another in nature.

 Day two students are encouraged to work outdoors, weather permitting.
-The sharp, crisp illuminating glow of late August light in Woodstock, NY is an experience not to be missed by a painter!
+The sharp, crisp illuminating glow of July light in Woodstock, NY is an experience not to be missed by a painter!

 Each morning, instructor Karen O’Neil will give a brief demo and talk outlining the day’s projects and goals.
 Helpful tips for working outdoors will be discussed during the demo on day one.

-Natural and artificial light sources are discusses, and demonstrated.
+Natural and artificial light sources are discussed, and demonstrated.

 Lots of individual attention and critiques are standard in a Karen O’Neil painting workshop.